Skip to Content

 Toronto to Montreal Stop 1: Port Hope Transformers, Oddities, And Old Towns

-Just after you reach HWY 115 (about 45 minutes East of Toronto with normal traffic), the gateway to Peterborough, Silent Lake Provincial Park, and the Kawartha Lakes cottage country, you’ll reach HWY 28 and the exit to Port Hope, Ontario.
-From the exit, hang a right and right again onto HWY 28 towards Peterborough.
-A short drive down the road and you’ll see one of the coolest shops in Ontario, Primitive Designs.
+Exit on HWY 28 and follow the exit to Port Hope, Ontario.
+From here, hang a right and right again onto HWY 28 towards Peterborough.
+A short drive down the road, you’ll see one of the coolest shops in Ontario, Primitive Designs.
 You won’t be able to miss it.
 Just look for the massive Optimus Prime Transformers and massive metal dinosaur sculptures.

 Primitive Designs